kunalj101/python_intro_hackathon/chapter4.md

 # Impute missing value of Loan_Amount_Term with median

-# Impute missing value of Gender with more frequent category
+# Impute missing value of Self_Employed with more frequent category

 success_msg("Great work!")